Monday, May 22 and Tuesday, May 23, 2023

 Stacy E. Singer, Northern Trust, Chicago &

-Fredrick B. Weber, Kirkland & Ellis LLP, Chicago &
+Fredrick B. Weber, ArentFox Schiff LLP, Chicago &

-2:55 – 3:55 The SECURE (“Setting Every Community Up for Retirement Enhancement” or “Sending Everyone Cowering Under Rediced Expectations”) Act and Other Recent Developments in Estate Planning for Retirement Assets
+The SECURE (“Setting Every Community Up for Retirement Enhancement” or “Sending Everyone Cowering Under Reduced Expectations”) Act and Other Recent Developments in Estate Planning for Retirement Assets Sponsored by

 The SECURE Act brought a sea of change in planning for the disposition of retirement assets.
 The recently issued proposed regulations answered some questions and created new ones.
 This presentation will cover these and other developments in this important area.